-Equity financial assets that are not classified as FVTOCI financial assets and financial assets that are not measured at amortized cost are classified as FVTPL.
+Equity financial assets that are not classified as FVTOCI financial assets and financial assets that are not measured at amortized cost are classified as FVTPL financial assets.

-Financial assets of FVTPL are measured at fair value after initial recognition and changes in fair value are recognized in income.
+FVTPL financial assets are measured at fair value after initial recognition and changes in fair value are recognized in profit or loss.

-(ii) Impairment of non-derivative financial assets
+ii) Impairment of non-derivative financial assets

 The Group assumes the loss allowance for trade receivables, one of the financial assets measured at amortized cost, at amounts equivalent to lifetime expected credit losses.
 For loan receivables, the Group measures a loss allowance at an amount equivalent to expected credit losses for 12 months when its credit risk has not significantly increased since initial recognition.
 However, when credit risk has significantly increased since initial recognition, the allowance is measured at an amount equivalent to lifetime expected credit losses.

-The Group assumes that there is no significant increase in credit risk if a receivable is not delinquent more than 30 days or a receivable is from a customer with an investment-grade or equivalent credit profile based on internal credit rating system.
+The Group assumes that there is no significant increase in credit risk if a receivable is not delinquent more than 30 days or a receivable is from a customer with an investmentgrade or equivalent credit profile based on internal credit rating system.
 On the other hand, the Group assumes that a receivable is in default if the receivable is delinquent over 90 days or a receivable is from a customer with highly speculative credit profile based on internal credit rating system.
-After taking into consideration measures a loss allowance for a financial asset by evaluating expected credit losses individually if the financial asset is individually significant, and by evaluating expected credit losses collectively by asset groups with similar credit risk profiles, based on internal credit rating system, if financial assets are individually insignificant.
+The risk of a financial instrument default on the initial recognition date is compared with the risk of a default on the maturity date.
+This comparison takes into consideration all information, including outlook about future events with a correlation to credit risk, that is reasonable and can be substantiated concerning a significant increase in credit risk following the initial recognition.
+Based on this comparison, expected credit losses for individually significant financial assets are evaluated for each asset and expected credit losses for financial assets that are not significant individually are evaluated collectively in order to determine the loss allowance.

-The Group assesses a financial asset as "credit-impaired" based on objective evidences such as a borrower's significant financial difficulty, default or delinquency of interest or principle payments, and bankruptcy.
+The Group assesses a financial asset as "credit-impaired" based on objective evidence such as a borrower's significant financial difficulty, default or delinquency of interest or principle payments, and bankruptcy.

 The Group writes off the gross carrying value of a financial asset when the Group has no reasonable expectations of recovering the contractual cash flows on the asset.

-(iii) Non-derivative financial liabilities
+iii) Non-derivative financial liabilities